Docs / Device Manual

 The free CollarID server is intended for small-scale testing.
 For larger or long-term deployments, contact the team at [email protected] to discuss options.

 Data visibility.
-If you route your collars' LoRaWAN telemetry through the CollarID server and view them in the CollarID dashboard, the CollarID team can also see your devices' location and sensor readings — this does not include accelerometer or microphone data.
-This data is never shared with anyone else, and is used only for diagnostics and troubleshooting.
+If you route your collars’ LoRaWAN telemetry through the CollarID server and view them in the CollarID dashboard, the CollarID team can also see your devices’ location and sensor readings — this does not include accelerometer or microphone data.
+It is never shared with anyone else, and is used only for diagnostics and troubleshooting.

 What you need